w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - Adopted by HBase
 - Pro: efficiently run range queries that work on the sharding key values
 - Con: global ordering often generates hot spots -> risk of bottlenecks
-- Con: ranges are defined a priori and this can determine heavy data redistribution
+- Con: ranges are defined a priori, and this can determine heavy data redistribution

 ![Range strategy](img/slides83.png)